 The directors acknowledge that they are ultimately responsible for the system of internal financial control established by the company and place considerable importance on maintaining a strong control environment.
 To enable the directors to meet these responsibilities, the board of directors sets standards for internal control aimed at reducing the risk of error or loss in a cost effective manner.
 The standards include the proper delegation of responsibilities within a clearly defined framework, effective accounting procedures and adequate segregation of duties to ensure an acceptable level of risk.
 These controls are monitored throughout the company and all employees are required to maintain the highest ethical standards in ensuring the company's business is conducted in a manner that in all reasonable circumstances is above reproach.
 The focus of risk management in the company is on identifying, assessing, managing and monitoring all known forms of risk across the company.
 While operating risk cannot be fully eliminated, the company endeavours to minimise it by ensuring that appropriate infrastructure, controls, systems and ethical behaviour are applied and managed within predetermined procedures and constraints.

+The focus of risk management in the company is on identifying, assessing, managing and monitoring all known forms of risk across the company.
+While operating risk cannot be fully eliminated.
+The company endeavours to minimise it by ensuring that appropriate infrastructure, controls, systems and ethical behaviour are applied and managed within predetermined procedures and constraints.

-The directors are of the opinion, based on the information and explanations given by management that the system of internal control provides reasonable assurance that the financial records may be relied on for the preparation of the Annual Financial Statements.
+The directors are of the opinion, based on the information and explanations given by management, that the system of internal control provides reasonable assurance that the financial records may be relied on for the preparation of the Annual Financial Statements.
 However, any system of internal financial control can provide only reasonable, and not absolute, assurance against material misstatement or loss.

-The directors have reviewed the company's cash flow forecast for the year to 31 March 2021 and, in the light of this review and the current financial position, they are satisfied that the company has or has access to adequate resources to continue in operational existence for the foreseeable future.
+The directors have reviewed the company's cash flow forecast for the year to 31 March 2022 and, in the light of this review and the current financial position, they are satisfied that the company has or has access to adequate resources to continue in operational existence for the foresecable future.

 The external auditors are responsible for independently auditing and reporting on the company's annual financial statements.
-The annual financial statements have been examined by the company's external auditors and their report is presented on page 3 - 4.
+The annual financial statements have been examined by the company's external auditors and their report is presented on page 3 to 4.

-The annual financial statements set out on pages 5 - 21 which have been prepared on the going concern basis, were approved by the board of directors on 20 June 2020 and signed on their behalf by :
+The annual financial statements set out on pages 5 to 21, which have been prepared on the going concern basis, were approved by the board of directors on 21 May 2021 and were signed on its behalf by:

-Vinay Kumar Dhar
+Vinny Kumar Dhar